Search

 Parents & Caregivers

-Sharing MDI data with parents and caregivers can be a powerful way to help them gain a better understanding of the well-being and assets of all of the children in your school or district.
+Sharing MDI data with parents and caregivers can be a powerful way to help them gain a better understanding of the well-being and assets of all of the children in your school or district/school system.
 It also can ignite important conversations about the ways in which children’s well-being, social and emotional competence, and assets can be promoted at school, at home, and in the community.
 For example, you can share with parents and caregivers some of the latest research about the importance of integrating social and emotional learning programs and practices into classrooms and schools – and highlight that recent science indicates that such approaches increase students’ academic achievement.

 To support you in this, the MDI team has created some easy to share images that highlight research on the middle years and ideas for moving to action with the MDI